axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 description: Brief description of the page's contents.
 ---

+# Title
-# Title (Replicate the title from the metadata.
+(Replicate the title from the metadata.
 Remove this header if you're not using this template as a separate page.)

 ## Introduction
 Write one or two paragraphs about the main idea of the topic.

-## Reference title
+## Reference body
 Optionally, write a paragraph to describe the piece of reference information that follows—a bulleted list, a table, or a code block.
 Keep adding body sections to describe all parts of the subject until you've completed the topic.